Mashrafe Mortaza: Struggles with injury

-Once his knee had recovered, Mortaza suffered another setback when he was prevented from playing against New Zealand in February 2010 due to a fever.
-Mortaza made his comeback from injury in a match for Bangladesh Cricket Board XI against England during their tour of Bangladesh.
+Once his knee had recovered, Mashrafe suffered another setback when he was prevented from playing against New Zealand in February 2010 due to a fever.
+Mashrafe made his comeback from injury in a match for Bangladesh Cricket Board XI against England during their tour of Bangladesh.
 Following the match, he commented that he had no interest in regaining the captaincy as in his opinion Shakib Al Hasan had done a good job.
 He also said that if his injury problems persisted he would contemplate retiring from Test cricket to focus on ODIs and T20s, similar to fellow fast bowlers Shane Bond, Shaun Tait, Andrew Flintoff, and Brett Lee.

-Mortaza declined to play in the Test series to avoid aggravating his knee injury, but played only the first out of the three ODIs against England before withdrawing from Bangladesh's squad as he was about to be dropped.
-Bangladesh lost the one match Mortaza played in, and the captain criticised his bowling.
+Mashrafe declined to play in the Test series to avoid aggravating his knee injury, but played only the first out of the three ODIs against England before withdrawing from Bangladesh's squad as he was about to be dropped.
+Bangladesh lost the one match Mashrafe played in, and the captain criticised his bowling.
 Shakib Al Hasan said "The way Mashrafe bowled before his injury, that Mashrafe we might have missed tonight.
 But the way he bowled in the last match and the practice match, not really.
 He needs some time to get back to full confidence and rhythm.
 He needs to play some games and get match-fit again."

-Mortaza continued to struggle for form in the 2010 Asia Cup, held in June, taking just two wickets in three matches at an average of 77.00.
+Mashrafe continued to struggle for form in the 2010 Asia Cup, held in June, taking just two wickets in three matches at an average of 77.00.
 The coach, Jamie Siddons, commented that "He's going to have to improve a lot on his current form.
 Unfortunately there's no ready replacement for Mashrafe at the moment, we're hoping his experience will pull him through.
 We'll keep looking for others and if Mash can't stand up we'll have to replace him."
-Siddons also noted that since his comeback in 2010, Mortaza's bowling has not been as fast as it used to be.
-In the one-day leg of the return tour in England in July 2010, Mortaza regain the captaincy of the ODI side.
+Siddons also noted that since his comeback in 2010, Mashrafe's bowling has not been as fast as it used to be.
+In the one-day leg of the return tour in England in July 2010, Mashrafe regain the captaincy of the ODI side.
 He took over from Shakib Al Hasan who had stepped down after a dip in form.
-In the second ODI Bangladesh ended their 24-match losing streak; Mortaza led his country to their first victory over England in any form of cricket.
+In the second ODI Bangladesh ended their 24-match losing streak; Mashrafe led his country to their first victory over England in any form of cricket.
 However, Bangladesh were unable to seal a series victory and lost 2–1.
-Mortaza finished as joint-lead wicket-taker for the series with five wickets, equal with England's Ajmal Shahzad.
+Mashrafe finished as joint-lead wicket-taker for the series with five wickets, equal with England's Ajmal Shahzad.
 Later the same month, Bangladesh played two ODIs against Ireland, and one against the Netherlands; the team managed only one victory against Ireland.
-Analysing Bangladesh's performance on the tour, Mortaza noted his concern about the effectiveness of the team's bowling.
+Analysing Bangladesh's performance on the tour, Mashrafe noted his concern about the effectiveness of the team's bowling.